 Luckily, we have a template for how to do just that: the polymath.

-One of the challenges with specialization is that it becomes harder to compete over time.
+One of the challenges with specialization is that it can become more difficult over time to thrive in the workplace.
 This is a bit counter-intuitive.
 At first you might think the more ‘specialized’ you become, the more ‘rare’ your skillset is and thus, the better you are in terms of competition.
 There are two issues that arise as you continue down the path of linear specialization:

 2. Diminishing returns: The larger your team is, the more difficult it becomes to be the absolute best in a particular area.
-As a simple example: It’s quite difficult to become the most technically proficient engineer in a given company.
-However, it’s much more straightforward to differentiate yourself through excellent communication skills, design sensibilities, leadership skills, and so on.
+For example, it’s quite challenging to be the most technically proficient engineer in a given team.
+Even if you achieve this feat, it takes serious dedication to stay the most technically proficient in every technical area.
+Over time, the bar only grows higher, and competition only gets tougher.

-Once you hit the diminishing returns of specialization on one pursuit (the limits of depth), it makes sense to expand to other pursuits and diversify your skills (the opportunities of breadth).
+Once you hit the diminishing returns of specialization (the limits of depth), it makes sense to explore other pursuits to differentiate yourself (the opportunities of breadth).

-When you work in a particular industry for a while, you start to develop mental models based on its structures and dynamics.
-These are widely known within the industry, but not as much outside of it.
+When you work in an industry for a while, you develop mental models based on its structures and dynamics.
+These ‘insider models’ are well-known within the industry, but invisible to those outside of it.

 Analogies were all he had.